provenance-io/provenance/CONTRIBUTING.md

 - Functions and variables have accurate `godoc` comments.
 - Test code coverage increases.
 - Running `go mod tidy` should not cause `go.mod` or `go.sum` to change.
+- There should be at least one entry in the changelog.
+See: [.changelog/README.md](.changelog/README.md).

 ### Process for reviewing PRs